ec-jrc/lisflood-model/2_17_stdLISFLOOD_irrigation/index.md

 and

 $$
-RicePercolationDemand = RicePercolation \cdot RiceFraction \cdot \Delta t
+RicePercolationWater = RicePercolation \cdot RiceFraction \cdot \Delta t
 $$

 where $RicePercolation$ is the amount of water percolating to the upper groundwater layer (UZ).
 For instance, the percolation for heavy clay soils is 2 mm/day (FAO) **ADD LINK**.